-A typical intervention session involves seven steps: (a) the teacher precorrects or prompts expectations, (b) she announces the day's point goal, (c) instruction begins, (d) the teacher sets the timer for 5-minute intervals, (e) she provides feedback/points contingent on behavior during the interval, (f) she tallies points at end of the class period, and (g) teams meeting the point goal receive a reward.
+A typical intervention session involves seven steps: (a) the teacher precorrects or prompts expectations, (b) she announces the day's point goal, (c) instruction begins, (d) the teacher sets the timer for 5-min intervals, (e) she provides feedback/points contingent on behavior during the interval, (f) she tallies points at end of the class period, and (g) teams meeting the point goal receive a reward.
 The teacher calculates the point goal approximating 80% of number of intervals possible (see Nelson et al., 2018).
-For example, during a 50-minute class with the timer set for 5-minute intervals, 10 opportunities for points would be available, and the goal would be set for 8 points per team.
+For